pm012/HW7WEBSQLAlchemy/README.md

 First step
 Implement your SQLALchemy models for tables:

  Table of students;
  Table of groups;
  Table of teachers;
  Table of subjects with the teacher who reads the subject;
  Table where each student has grades in subjects indicating when the assessment is received;

 Second step
 Use alembic to create migrations in the database.

 Third step
-Write a script seed.pyand fill in the received database with random data (-30-50 students, 3 groups, 5-8 subjects, 3-5 teachers, up to 20 grades in each student in all subjects).
+Write a script seed.py and fill in the received database with random data (-30-50 students, 3 groups, 5-8 subjects, 3-5 teachers, up to 20 grades in each student in all subjects).
 Use the package Fakerfor filling.
 When filling out, we use the SQLALchemy session mechanism.

 The Fourth Step
 Make the following samples from the received database:

  Find 5 students with the largest average score of all subjects.
  Find a student with the highest average score from a particular subject.
  Find the average score in groups from a particular subject.
  Find the average score on the stream (all the rating table).
  Find what courses a certain teacher is reading.
  Find a list of students in a particular group.
  Find students' grades in a separate group from a particular subject.
  Find the average score that a certain teacher puts in his subjects.
  Find a list of courses that a particular student attends.
  List of courses that a particular student reads by a certain teacher.

 For requests to issue a separate file my_select.py, There will be 10 functions from select_1 to select_10.
 The functions should return the result similar to prior homework.
 It should be used the SQLALchemy session mechanism.